Ranulph Fiennes facts for kids

 In June 2005, Fiennes had to abandon an attempt to be the oldest Briton to climb Mount Everest when, in another climb for charity, he was forced to turn back as a result of heart problems, after reaching the final stopping point of the ascent.
 In March 2007, despite a lifelong fear of heights, Fiennes climbed the Eiger by its North Face, with sponsorship totalling £1.8 million to be paid to the Marie Curie Cancer Care Delivering Choice Programme.
 Kenton Cool first met Fiennes in 2004, and subsequently guided him in the Alps and Himalayas.

 In 2008 Fiennes made his second attempt to climb Mount Everest, getting to within 400 metres (1,300 ft) of the summit before bad timing and bad weather stopped the expedition.
 On 20 May 2009 Fiennes reached the summit of Mount Everest, becoming the oldest British person to achieve this.
-Fiennes also became the first person ever to have climbed Everest and crossed both polar ice-caps.
+Fiennes also became the first person to have climbed Everest and crossed both polar ice-caps.
 Of the other handful of adventurers who had visited both poles, only four had successfully crossed both polar icecaps: Norwegian Børge Ousland, Belgian Alain Hubert and Fiennes.
-In successfully reaching the summit of Everest in 2009 Fiennes became the first person ever to achieve all three goals.
+In successfully reaching the summit of Everest in 2009 Fiennes became the first person to achieve all three goals.
 Ousland wrote to congratulate him.
 Fiennes continues to compete in UK-based endurance events and has seen recent success in the veteran categories of some Mountain Marathon races.
 His training nowadays consists of regular two-hour runs around Exmoor.

 In September 2012 it was announced that Fiennes was to lead the first attempt to cross Antarctica during the southern winter, in aid of the charity Seeing is Believing, an initiative to prevent avoidable blindness.
 The six-man team was dropped off by ship at Crown Bay in Queen Maud Land in January 2013, and waited until the Southern Hemisphere's autumnal equinox on 21 March 2013 before embarking across the ice shelf.
 The team would ascend 10,000 feet (3,000 m) onto the inland plateau, and head to the South Pole.
 The intention was for Fiennes and his skiing partner, Dr Mike Stroud, to lead on foot and be followed by two bulldozers dragging industrial sledges.